agb32/cosmadoc/docs/source/faq.md

 ## What are these “modules”?

-Modules are used to setup your work environment, changing your environment variables (e.g. PATH, etc) depending on what your requirements are.
+[Modules](modules.md) are used to setup your work environment, changing your environment variables (e.g. PATH, etc) depending on what your requirements are.

 ## Which modules should I load?
-Are these different on the different cosma’s?
+Are these different on the different Cosma’s?
 How do I find which modules are available?

 Use the "modules available" command to see available modules.
 These are the same for each COSMA system, and if optimised versions exist for particular architectures, these may be loaded automatically.